Amcariza Foundation

 Hate 2 Love Collective – a British theatre not for profit production company.

-Lovedesh® Pakistan Flood Victims Group – in August 2022, the nation suffered the worst floods in its xx year history.
-Leaving over xx affected.
+Lovedesh® Pakistan Flood Victims Group – in August 2022, the nation suffered the worst floods in its 70+ year history.
+Leaving over 1,700 killed.
+We are due to start working on this project in 2025.
+As again we plan to rescue artisans and orphans of artisans.

 Except for religious alms donated by Muslims.
 Known as “Zakat” and “Sadaqah”.
 Or philanthropic grants from charities , not-for-profit organisations and foundations.